Nipuna181x/Java-Learnings/README.md

 # Java-Learnings
-This is my first java learning phase
+This is my first java learning phase as a begginer.